dsrvlabs/dsrvlabs.github.io/_posts/2019-09-27-monitoring_for_terra.md

 # Address to listen for Prometheus collector(s) connections
 prometheus_listen_addr = ":26660"
 ```
-Above `config.toml` enables Terra node to export metrics to Prometheus using port `26660`.
+Above `config.toml` enables Terra node to export metrics for Prometheus using port `26660`.

-After editing configuration file, please restart your terra node.
+After configuring Terra node, please restart your terra node.

 ## Start Prometheus server

-First, you have to prepare a directory to store metrics collected by Prometheus.
+First we have to prepare configuration file, e.g. `~/prometheus/prometheus.yml`, for Prometheus.

+Let's create a prometheus directory and a `prometheus.yml` file.
 ```
-$ mkdir -p ~/prometheus/
+$ mkdir ~/prometheus/
 ```

-Then let's prepare configuration file, i.e. `~/prometheus/prometheus.yml`, for Prometheus.
 And an example of `prometheus.yml` is as below.

 ```
 global: